hagerrady13/DQN-PyTorch/README.md

 ### Usage:
-- To run the project, you need to add your configurations into the folder configs/ as fround here [here](https://github.com/hagerrady13/DQN-Pytorch/blob/master/configs/dqn_exp_0.json)
+- To run the project, you need to add your configurations into the folder configs/ as fround [here](https://github.com/hagerrady13/DQN-Pytorch/blob/master/configs/dqn_exp_0.json)
 - ``` sh run.sh ```
 - To run on a GPU, you need to enable cuda in the config file.